geeta-kukreja/url_shortener/README.md

 Using the provided Python project template, your task is to implement a URL Shortener web service that exposes the following API endpoints:

 * POST `/url/shorten`: accepts a URL to shorten (e.g. https://www.google.com) and returns a short URL that can be resolved at a later time (e.g. http://localhost:8000/r/abc)
 * GET `r/<short_url>`: resolve the given short URL (e.g. http://localhost:8000/r/abc) to its original URL (e.g. https://www.google.com).
 If the short URL is unknown, an HTTP 404 response is returned.

+Additionally, I have added support to delete exisiting short URL by adding a DELETE method to the `url/<short_url>` endpoint.
+Also, I have added method to create a custom short URL by adding a POST method to the `url/custom-shorten` endpoint.

 Your solution must support running the URL shortener service with multiple workers.

 For example, it should be possible to start two instances of the service, make a request to shorten a URL to one instance, and be able to resolve that shortened URL by sending subsequent requests to the second instance.

+The URL shortener service should be able to handle a large number of requests and be able to scale horizontally.
+To manage horizontall scaling, I have utilized kubernetes to orchestrate the deployment of the URL shortener service.

+With multiple instances of the URL shortener service running, I chose to use MongoDB as the backend storage to store the mapping between the short URL and the original URL.
+This allows the service to be stateless and horizontally scalable.
+To avoid making multiple requests to the database and overload it, I have implemented a cache layer using Redis to store the mapping between the short URL and the original URL which are frequently accessed and recently created.

 ## Getting Started